danthe1st/DanBot1/README.md

 # DanBot1
 a little Discord Chat Bot.<br>
-For a list of Commands and standard-permissions visit https://danthe1st.github.io/DanBot1
+For a list of Commands and standard-permissions visit [https://danthe1st.github.io/DanBot1](https://danthe1st.github.io/DanBot1)

-Programm your own Plugins:
+Program your own Plugins:
 * Create a new Maven Project
 * Make sure that you are using Java 1.8
 * add DanBot1 to the Dependencies (replace VERSION with [![Maven Central](https://maven-badges.herokuapp.com/maven-central/io.github.danthe1st/DanBot1/badge.svg)](https://maven-badges.herokuapp.com/maven-central/io.github.danthe1st/DanBot1)):